efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

-When only one item is available in the match condition or in case clauses it's evaluated as is, it could be a tuple itself or something else, this means you can write tuples surounded with parenthesis if you prefer but we recomend the cleaner version without them.
+When only one item is available in the match condition or in case clauses it's evaluated as is, it could be a tuple itself or something else, this means you can write tuples surrounded with parenthesis if you prefer but we recommend the cleaner version without them.
+Notice that the last match has the tuple wrapped in parenthesis (E, E).

 Functions
 ---------